Save on Georgia car insurance

 SR-22: If you’re found guilty of certain traffic offenses, such as driving under the influence or getting too many traffic violations, you could be required to file an SR-22 form to reinstate or maintain your driving privileges.
 You will likely see an increase in your premium due to the violation.

-How to Save on your Car Insurance in Georgia
+How to save on car insurance in Georgia

-You can take advantage of the many discounts offered by Elephant including:
+You can take advantage of the many car insurance discounts offered by Elephant including:

 You can also save 12% just by quoting online!